 - AMDA International Medical Information Center: This organization used to have a list of English speaking medical professionals, but now they offer a telephone concierge service—it’s not clear if this is free or not

 - US Embassy Site: Another great English resource of useful sites, and doctors and hospitals that cater to the international community.

 In case you’re meeting with a non-English-speaking doctor and need to communicate, here is a basic Japanese language guide to visiting the doctor (with audio).

 What to do in case of a medical emergency

 The number to call an ambulance in Japan is 119.
 The call can be made free of charge from any phone, including public pay phones.
 Note that they might not speak any English.
-Check this site for useful phrases to call an ambulance in Japanese.

 A word of warning on ambulances in Japan